Setting up integrations to interact with z/OS

 • Configure z/OSMF if you plan to use Zowe CLI without RSE CLI plug-in

-• Install and configure IBM Remote System Explorer API if you plan to use Zowe CLI along with RSE CLI plug-in to extend Zowe CLI
+• Install and configure IBM Remote System Explorer API if you plan to use Zowe CLI along with RSE CLI plug-in to extend Zowe CLI.
+Version 1.1.6 or higher is the suggested RSE Rest API version.

 You can install Zowe CLI using one of the methods below: